ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 happen.

 Don't be dismayed if it takes a while for you to get a good sense for what a robust World Info entry looks like.
-Even highly experienced players tweak and improve their World Info all the time.
+Even highly experienced users tweak and improve their World Info all the time.
 People often end up paining very deeply over World Info entries, but especially in the area of erotic writing, you shouldn't trouble yourself with such a hangup.

 Author's Notes {#ch:ans}
 ==============